Aschen/Cameleon-Sniffer/README.md

 ## How it work

-There is a programm running in background (cameleon-daemon) and a programm to send command to the daemon (cameleon).
+There is a program running in background (cameleon-daemon) and a program to send command to the daemon (cameleon).

 I was inspired by Docker for there daemon system.
 The client communicate with the daemon via Unix domain socket.